 At Milwaukee's County Stadium, Cardinals' first baseman Mark McGwire extends his home run record to 65 and should have had his 66th homer of the season, but his fly ball to center field is ruled a ground rule double due to fan interference which video replays clearly show as the wrong call.
 Big Mac's first inning round-tripper, his 32th hit as a visiting player, breaks George Foster's 1977 National League and ties 1927 Babe Ruth's records for home runs hit on the road.

-Oriole infielder Mike Bordick sets a major league record playing his 102nd successive game at shortstop without committing an error.
-Rey Ordonez, playing shortstop for the Mets, had established the mark in 1999-2000.
+Oriole infielder Mike Bordick sets a major league record when he plays his 102nd successive game at shortstop without committing an error.
+Mets middle infielder Rey Ordonez had established the previous mark over the 1999-2000 seasons.

 With a 9-3 victory over the Astros at Busch Stadium, the Cardinals clinch the Central Division of the National League.
 An emotional on- field celebration includes Albert Pujols carrying Darryl Kile's No. 57 jersey onto the field in tribute of the pitcher who died unexpectedly in June.